 This latest edition of the ShipInsight Journal coincides with the year’s largest shipping event in Europe and so takes an in-depth look at the Nor-Shipping exhibition.
 Print copies were sent to subscribers last week with an additional 8,000 copies available at the exhibition.
-You can see a digital copy here.

 It features all of the candidates for the two ship and young entrepreneurs awards and at some of the ways the country that has been the acknowledged offshore powerhouse in recent years is trying to re-invent itself.